 What’s Next For HP 61?

 The HP 61 series is still one of the top selling ink cartridges on the market.
-Despite it’s popularity, HP 61 cartridges and their related machines are already being phased out by the company in favor of the recently released HP 62 cartridge.
-Compare an HP 61 and an HP 62 side by side and they look practically identical, heck even the page yield and price point are pretty much the same.
+Despite it’s popularity, HP 61 cartridges and their related machines are already being phased out by the company in favor of other recently released cartridges like the HP 62, HP 63, HP 64 and HP 65.
+Compare any of these cartridges side by side and they look practically identical, heck even the page yield and price point are pretty much the same.
 An uninformed customer might not think much of this, if they look the same and cost the same, they should be interchangeable right?
 Wrong.
-HP has updated the chip information on the HP 62 so they only work with their newer listed machines.
-You cannot swap between the two cartridges or swap between machines since the chips are designed for a particular series of printers.
-Eventually the HP 62 will be the new norm and the popularity of the 61 will slowly fade away.
-Check out our HP 62 Installation and Troubleshooting Guide if you need help with the HP 62 cartridge.
+HP has updated the chip information on each series so they only work with a specific list of compatible printers.
+You cannot swap between the cartridge numbers or swap between machines since the chips are designed for a particular series of printers.
+Check out our HP 62 Installation and Troubleshooting Guide if you need help with the HP 62 cartridge, our HP 63 Installation and Troubleshooting Guide if you need help with the HP 63 cartridge and our HP 65 Installation and Troubleshooting Guide if you need help with the HP 65 cartridge.
+An additional guide for the HP 64 cartridge will be coming soon.
 To avoid having to update to a newer printer prematurely, make sure you maintain your current machine by regularly running it’s maintenance function.
 And don’t forget to consider remanufactured alternative cartridges.
-They are far more cost effective than the genuine brand, giving you more prints for a cheaper price!
+They are far more cost effective than the original brand, giving you more prints for a cheaper price!